-Since 2007, Global Clean Energy Holdings, Inc. and its subsidiaries (collectively, hereafter the "Company", "we", "us" or "our") has been an integrated agricultural-energy biofuels company that, directly or through its subsidiaries, acquired and developed agricultural biofuel feedstock assets.
+Since 2007, Global Clean Energy Holdings, Inc. and its subsidiaries (collectively, hereafter the "Company", "we", "us" or "our") has been an integrated agriculturalenergy biofuels company that, directly or through its subsidiaries, acquired and developed agricultural biofuel feedstock assets.
 In 2013 we acquired certain Camelina sativa ("Camelina") assets that we have been developing as an ultra-low carbon non-food based feedstock for the production and sale of renewable fuels.
 In July 2018, we entered into a letter of intent to purchase a 500-acre crude oil refinery in Bakersfield, California (the "Bakersfield Biorefinery").
-During the fiscal quarter ended September 30, 2019 we incurred an increasing amount of general and administrative expenses and facility maintenance costs related to our ownership and retrofitting of the Bakersfield Biorefinery.
+During the fiscal quarter ended June 30, 2019 and continuing up to our acquisition of the Bakersfield Biorefinery on May 7, 2020 we incurred an increasing amount of general and administrative expenses and other preliminary acquisition costs expenses related to our efforts to acquire the Bakersfield Biorefinery.

 In order to fund our operating and acquisition-related expenses, in October of 2018 we entered into a derivative contract (the "Derivative Contract") with a commodity trading company for the delivery of ultra-low sulfur renewable diesel for settlement over a six-month period beginning in July 2020.
 Under the Derivative Contract, we received \$6 million in cash.
 At the inception of the Derivative Contract, we recorded a \$15.1 million liability and \$9.1 million of financing costs.
 During the remaining portion of 2018, the derivative liability decreased by \$3.1 million.
 In October 2019 we modified the Derivative Contract, entered into a new Derivative Contract, and received another \$4 million of cash.
-The cash that we received from the Derivative Contract was used to fund our operating costs, due diligence costs, pre-acquisition costs, the purchase price down payment/deposit for the Bakersfield Biorefinery, consulting and legal fees associated with the acquisition, and payments to key vendors and suppliers.
+The cash that we received from the Derivative Contract was used to fund our operating costs, our que diligence costs, our pre-acquisition costs, the purchase price down payment/deposit for the Bakersfield Biorefinery, our consulting and legal fees associated with the acquisition, and our payments to key vendors and suppliers.
 The Derivative Contract was amended in March 2020 and was converted into a fixed payment obligation.
 This fixed payment obligation was modified again in April 2020.
-Under the amended terms, the fixed payment obligation requires total payments of \$24.8 million, including a payment of \$4.5 million in June 2020, and six monthly equal installment payments beginning in May 2022.
+Under the amended to May 2022.

 In May 2020 we completed the purchase of the Bakersfield Biorefinery.
 In order to fund the purchase price of the Bakersfield Biorefinery and the conversion of the facility into a renewable diesel refinery, in May 2020 we also entered into a \$300 million senior loan facility and a \$65 million mezzanine loan facility.
 We are currently converting the Bakersfield Biorefinery from a crude oil refinery into a biorefinery, and we do not expect to commence our proposed biofuel refinery operations until early 2022.
 Therefore, we do not anticipate generating revenues from the operations of the Bakersfield Biorefinery until the first half of 2022.
-In order to have Camelina seed and oil available when our biorefinery commences its refinery operations and have farmland under cultivation for future Camelina harvests, we have started investing in farming activities related to our Camelina seed production.
-These activities include investments in growing certified seed for future plantings, payments to farmers for growing Camelina for seed delivery to us, processing costs and other necessary costs associated with adding to our Camelina seed, oil and meal inventories.
+In order to have Camelina seed and oil available when our biorefinery commences its refinery operations, and in order to have farmland under cultivation for future Camelina harvests, we have started investing in farming activities related to our Camelina seed production.
+These activities include investments in growing certified seed for future plantings, payments to farmers for growing Camelina for delivery to us, processing costs and other necessary costs associated with adding to our Camelina seed, oil and meal inventories.